Primm, Nevada: April 28, 2026

 The twelve riders on the trip were Amelia and I, The Noltes (Reno, Nev.), Chris (Connecticut), Kathy ( Grand Junction & Massachusetts, her and Mike are vagabonds), Bill and Drew (Helena, Montana), Ken and Golightly (San Diego), and last but not least Dianni and Tony (Fort Collins, Colorado).

 It was a little nippy in the morning on the first day but overall we really lucked out on the weather.
 Around every bend there was vast jaw dropping scenery that just left us stunned and feeling small in the universe.
 The other really wonderful thing…no internet.
 We all had a reprieve from the endless news cycle of the trump era.
-Kudos to the folks at Rim Tours, especially our guides, Jeff and Brian.
+Kudos to the folks at Rim Tours, especially our guides, Jeff and Bryan.
 It was a dreamlike perfect tour that will be a life long memory all of us will cherish.

 What is the White Rim Trail you ask?